Dziennik Telewizyjny

 Dziennik succeeded a previously run short-term news show on 1 January 1958.
-Every 30-minute episode was transmitted on the first channel, TVP1, at 08:00 p.m CET (1958–1965) and subsequently at 07:30 p.m CET from 1965 until the fall of communism in 1989.
-The program was infamous for its propaganda-like theme, manipulative approach, emotive or loaded terms, and extensive political agenda.
+Every 30-minute episode was transmitted on the first channel, TP1 (now TVP1), at 08:00 p.m CET (1958–1965) and subsequently at 07:30 p.m CET from 1965 until the fall of communism in 1989.
 The broadcast greatly resembled other communist news programs of the period, especially East German Aktuelle Kamera.
 The show had correspondents who were permanently based in several world cities such as New York, London, Moscow, Paris, and Rome.

 The show's 31-year legacy can be seen in Poland today among the older generation, who often refers to every contemporary news program as "Dziennik", including newspapers and popular media.
 At the height of its popularity in the 1970s, Dziennik Telewizyjny was continuously watched by over 11 million people, approximately in every third household in Poland at the time.

 History

 Background

 The origins of Polish television date back to the late 1930s when numerous tests were carried out on top of the Warsaw Prudential building to transmit monochrome images at a 20-kilometer radius.
 However, the beginning of World War II interrupted further attempts at establishing regular receivers.
 The prime state television corporation, the Telewizja Polska, was founded after the war in 1952.
 The foundation date corresponds to the time of the very first regularly televised broadcast which occurred at 07:00 p.m CET on 25 October 1952.
 Initially, the auditions were broadcast to a limited number of viewers and at set dates, often a month apart.
 On 23 January 1953 regular shows began to appear on the first and only channel, TVP1.
 Snippets of world and domestic events was given only spontaneously and at various times by different people.
 Most reliable sources of information in the 1950s were newspapers, most notably Trybuna Ludu (People's Tribune).

-The first newscast was short-lived Wiadomości Dnia, which aired on 30 April 1956 and lasted until the end of 1957.
+The first newscast was the short-lived Wiadomości Dnia, which aired on 30 April 1956 and lasted until the end of 1957.
 The first televised weather forecast also appeared on 4 September 1957.
 The Polish United Workers' Party and the Polish Politburo announced that Dziennik Telewizyjny, a government-controlled news program, will begin on 1 January 1958.
 The abbreviation for the program was "DTV" until the late 1970s (when it was shortened to just "DT"), but the show became widely known as the Dziennik (English: Journal) to the general public for the next three decades.
 The 55 km-range signal antenna in the shape of a butterfly was situated on the spire of the Palace of Culture and Science in Warsaw, at an altitude of 227 meters.
 The antenna also appeared on the call sign ident (identification screen and logo) at the beginning of every broadcast until 1972.